Writing Groups: Non-fictionBack to all writing groups

 Seize the Day

-A long-standing group, small in size, allowing for in-depth work on each member’s writing at each meeting.
+A long-standing group formed in 2000, we are small in size, which allows for in-depth work on each member’s writing at each meeting.
 Members of this group write in different areas: historical fiction, detective fiction, short stories, poetry and memoir.
+We work hard to support each other as we try to bring long projects to fruition, and some of our members have achieved publishing success.
+Unfortunately we are currently not taking new members.

 Non-fiction Writers’ Group